isaguimet/CPSC481-TeamT/README.md

 - Iterated on our high-fidelity prototype to improve usability based on the evaluation performed
 - Prepared a project demo, project presentation and report

-Our document containing detailed information about these deliverables are uploaded in this stageFour branch.
+Our report containing detailed information about these deliverables are uploaded in this stageFour branch.

 Here is the link to our portfolio: https://gbondad.github.io/481portfolio/index.html